Analysis | What You Need to Know About the Spreading Coronavirus

 2. What does the virus do?

 The disease caused by the virus has been named Covid-19.
-Infections appear to cause a mild illness in children, adolescents and younger adults, and potentially more severe disease in older people.
+Infections appear to cause a mild illness in children, adolescents and younger adults in most cases, and potentially more severe disease in older people.
 Frequently reported early signs are fever, dry cough and tiredness -- but not the sneezing and runny nose typical of a cold.
 In severe cases, studies suggest the virus invades cells in the lower respiratory tract and migrates to the lungs, causing difficulty breathing and the inflammation and congestion associated with pneumonia.
 In an early study, more than a quarter of hospitalized patients developed a complication known as acute respiratory distress syndrome.
 Many of the fatalities have been in patients with underlying illnesses such as cardiovascular disease.
+A Chinese study of 72,000 cases found the majority of deaths occurred in patients over 60 years old.
+Of confirmed cases, 81% were mild, 14% were severe and 4.7% critical.

 3. How does this compare with other outbreaks?